 - Chyn Duog Shiah Memorial Fellowship

-- Luis Francisco Verges Fellowship
+- Luis Francisco Verges Fellowship (not offered FY19)

 - George and Marie Vergottis Fellowship